Tommy "The Human Dragster" Brackens

 Legacy

-Tommy Brackens' place in BMX history sits in a specific spot: one of the handful of genuine World Champions from the first generation of the sport, one of the most liked riders of the decade, and the founder of a small but real BMX company that gave Kevin "Sheepdog" Hull a factory home after GT and later launched Eric Carter's pro career.
-He raced for eight years, won at the top level internationally, and walked away to go back to motorcycles on his own terms.
+Tommy Brackens sits in a specific spot in BMX history.
+One of the handful of true World Champions out of the first generation of the sport.
+One of the most-liked riders of the decade.
+And the founder of a small but real BMX company that gave Kevin "Sheepdog" Hull a factory home after GT and later launched Eric Carter's pro career.
+Eight years of racing, a title at the top level internationally, and he walked away to go back to motorcycles on his own terms.

-He also matters as part of a broader story.
-Team Jag — Tommy Brackens, Anthony Sewell, and Tuni Henry, with Renny Roker at the front — was one of the first organized efforts to bring Black riders into BMX at the factory-team level.
+He matters as part of a bigger story too.
+Team Jag — Tommy Brackens, Anthony Sewell, and Tuni Henry, with Renny Roker out front — was one of the first organized efforts to bring Black riders into BMX at the factory-team level.
 Two of those three became World Champions.
-All three are in or adjacent to the Hall of Fame.
-That lineage still matters, and Brackens is central to it.
+All three are in or right next to the Hall of Fame.
+That lineage still matters, and Tommy is central to it.

 And the holeshots.
-Forty years later, if you ask anyone who raced against Tommy Brackens at a national from 1982 to 1987 what they remember, it's the same answer: he was gone before anyone else was out of the gate.
-The Human Dragster wasn't a marketing nickname.
+Forty years on, if you ask anyone who raced against Tommy Brackens at a national from 1982 to 1987 what they remember, you get the same answer every time.
+He was gone before anyone else cleared the gate.
+The Human Dragster was never a marketing nickname.
 It was a job description.

 Sources